xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 ## 2 Digital Humanities Core

-Programming can involve long stretches of frustration (Why does this not work?) punctuated by the short bursts of elation that come with accomplishing something difficult (It works!).
+Programming can involve long stretches of frustration ("Why does this not work?") punctuated by the short bursts of elation that come with accomplishing something difficult ("It works!").
 Rather than allowing students to view their initial lack of results as failures, we attempt to channel feelings of hindrance into a practice of problem solving and discovery, related to similarly difficult but more familiar tasks of archival research and long-form